 At Foxfield Primary School, we ensure that learning is planned for all in a cross-curricular way.
 This ensures that children are able to make links within their learning.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
-Through the high expectations of everyone at Foxfield, we aspire to achieve the highest quality outcomes.
+Through the high expectations of everyone at Foxfield we aspire to achieve the highest quality outcomes.

 In Maths this half term, our main focus will be on securing place value, decimals and fractions.
 There will be a focus on using and applying this knowledge to solve problems in a real-life context and reasoning from known facts.
-Finally, we will also continue to review our learning from Spring 1 and practise key arithmetic skills.
+Finally, we will also continue to review our learning from Year 5 and practise key arithmetic skills.
 Knowledge of the timestables will be essential this term so please encourage your child to use TimesTables Rockstars to recap and review the timestables.

-Finally, please note that reading every day is essential.
-Please support your child at home and take the time to read a range of different texts, including newspapers, comics, fiction texts, blogs, information books.
+Reading every day is essential.
+Please support your child at home and take the time to read a range of different texts which include newspapers, comics, fiction texts, blogs, information books.
 Children are encouraged to change their book every week and record their comments in their reading journal.
 We welcome parental involvement in the life of our school.
 If you are able to visit the school or help in any way, please contact your child’s class teacher.